Te Uku: Saleyards

 Before Kauroa saleyards were first used on 21 January 1914, sheep and cattle yards had existed at the start of the road to Waingaro.
 Local farmers formed Kauroa Saleyards Society in 1977, when the yards were threatened with closure, and continue to hold sales.

 Shops

 Te Uku store opened in 1924 on land which the Anglican Church had planned to use as a graveyard.

 Post office

 Te Uku's first Post Office opened in 1894, about halfway between Te Uku and Waitetuna.
 It was replaced on the current site, next door to the shop and school, in 1925.
-It closed as a Post Office in 1988, then became a gallery and was renovated to its current coffee bar use, as Te Uku Roast Office, in 2011.
+The Post Office was among many closed by Richard Prebble on 5 February 1988.
+It then became a gallery and was renovated to its current coffee bar use, as Te Uku Roast Office, in 2011.

 Telephone

 A line connecting Raglan and Hamilton served Te Uku from 1884.
 A telephone office opened in 1906 and an exchange with 15 subscribers in 1924.
-Te Uku microwave tower was built in the 1950s and Te Uku exchange was automated in the 1970s.
+Te Uku microwave tower was built in the 1970s and Te Uku exchange was automated in the 1970s.
 In 2016 the Te Uku cell tower, built under the Rural Broadband Initiative, improved wireless broadband and mobile phone coverage.